engineyard/ey-docs/pages/database_backups.md

 * Before you make a significant change to your environment, you want to make sure that you have a very recent backup.

-<it>{REVIEWERS: Give a few examples of when to do an on-demand backup.

-For example, when I shut down an environment -- snapshots are automatically taken -- but does that also snapshot my database? or should I snapshot that separately?

-If a stack update was likely to make a substantial difference to the database, for example, when we go from PostgreSQL 9.0 to 9.1 -- will we want customers to do an on-demand backup of their database. }</it>

 You perform on-demand backups using the ey-backup tool.
 Each instance comes with the ey-backup gem pre-installed.

 ## To back up a MySQL database on-demand